 Skip to main content

-Auto Mode turns a Review Topic into a research-backed question instead of a rule check.
-You enter a single question, pick the research sources Libra should consult, and Libra answers, citing both the contract and the research.
+Auto Mode turns a Playbook Topic into a research-backed question instead of a Rules check.
+You write one question, pick the research sources Libra should consult, and Libra answers — citing both the contract and the research it found.

 Libra mascot thinking